| Size | Price | Stock | Qty |

 Serotonin HCl (5-HT HCl; 5-Hydroxytryptamine), the hydrochloride salt of Serotonin, is an endogenous monoamine neurotransmitter found in the brain and also an endogenous agonist of 5-HT receptor.

-Targets |
+| Targets |

 Human Endogenous Metabolite; Microbial Metabolite; serotonin

-ln Vitro |
+| ln Vitro |

-ln Vivo |
+| ln Vivo |

-Enzyme Assay |
+| Enzyme Assay |

 The subcutaneous and systemic injection of serotonin reduces cutaneous and visceral pain thresholds and increases responses to noxious stimuli.
 Different subtypes of 5-hydroxytryptamine (5-HT) receptors are suggested to be associated with different types of pain responses.
 Here we show that serotonin also inhibits catechol O-methyltransferase (COMT), an enzyme that contributes to modultion the perception of pain, via non-competitive binding to the site bound by catechol substrates with a binding affinity comparable to the binding affinity of catechol itself (K(i) = 44 μM).
 Using computational modeling, biochemical tests and cellular assays we show that serotonin actively competes with the methyl donor S-adenosyl-L-methionine (SAM) within the catalytic site.
 Binding of serotonin to the catalytic site inhibits the access of SAM, thus preventing methylation of COMT substrates.
 The results of in vivo animal studies show that serotonin-induced pain hypersensitivity in mice is reduced by either SAM pretreatment or by the combined administration of selective antagonists for β(2)- and β(3)-adrenergic receptors, which have been previously shown to mediate COMT-dependent pain signaling.
 Our results suggest that inhibition of COMT via serotonin binding contributes to pain hypersensitivity, providing additional strategies for the treatment of clinical pain conditions [1].

-Cell Assay |
+| Cell Assay |

-Peritoneal cavity cells from WT and IL-13-/- mice are harvested and cultured, either with or without dextran sodium sulfate (DSS) treatment, for the purpose of macrophage culture.
-Following a 24-hour treatment with lipopolysaccharides (LPS; 100 ng/mL) or serotonin hydrochloride (10–10 M), cells are plated at a concentration of 3.0×106 cells per milliliter.
+Peritoneal cavity cells from WT and IL-13 -/- mice are harvested and cultured, either with or without dextran sodium sulfate (DSS) treatment, for the purpose of macrophage culture.
+Following a 24-hour treatment with lipopolysaccharides (LPS; 100 ng/mL) or serotonin hydrochloride (10 –10 M), cells are plated at a concentration of 3.0×10 6 cells per milliliter.
 After being collected, the culture supernatant is kept at -80°C until the protein array system is used to determine the levels of cytokines[2].

-Animal Protocol |
+| Animal Protocol |

 Oral administration of 5% DSS in drinking water for five days induces diarrhea caused by dextran sodium sulfate (DSS).
-A different experiment involves injecting 100 mg/kg of serotonin hydrochloride (5-HTP) subcutaneously into IL-13-/-mice twice a day for 8 days, starting 3 days before DSS colitis is induced.
-In contrast, saline is used as a vehicle in the IL-13-/-modified mice.
+A different experiment involves injecting 100 mg/kg of serotonin hydrochloride (5-HTP) subcutaneously into IL-13 -/- mice twice a day for 8 days, starting 3 days before DSS colitis is induced.
+In contrast, saline is used as a vehicle in the IL-13 -/- modified mice.
 Upon reaching a predefined end point (such as losing more than 20% of their body weight or experiencing a notable decline in their physical state), animals are put to sleep before being put to death by cervical dislocation at the end of each experiment[2].

-ADME/Pharmacokinetics |
+| ADME/Pharmacokinetics |

 Metabolism / Metabolites

-Serotonin has known human metabolites that include (2S,3S,4S,5R)-6-[[3-(2-Aminoethyl)-1H-indol-5-yl]oxy]-3,4,5-trihydroxy-2-oxanecarboxylic acid and 3-Ethyl-1H-indol-5-ol.
+Known human metabolites of serotonin include (2S,3S,4S,5R)-6-[[3-(2-aminoethyl)-1H-indol-5-yl]oxy]-3,4,5-trihydroxy-2-oxacyclohexanecarboxylic acid and 3-ethyl-1H-indol-5-ol.
 Serotonin is a known human metabolite of 5-methoxytryptamine. |

-References | ||
+| References | |

-Additional Infomation |
+| Additional Infomation |

-For temporary relief of nervousness, anxiety, mood swings, joint pains, weakness, drowsiness, itching and lethargy.
-Not evaluated by the FDA, homeopathic product.
-Serotonin has been reported in Mamestra brassicae, Bufo gargarizans, and other organisms with data available.
-A biochemical messenger and regulator, synthesized from the essential amino acid L-TRYPTOPHAN.
-In humans it is found primarily in the central nervous system, gastrointestinal tract, and blood platelets.
-Serotonin mediates several important physiological functions including neurotransmission, gastrointestinal motility, hemostasis, and cardiovascular integrity.
-Multiple receptor families (RECEPTORS, SEROTONIN) explain the broad physiological actions and distribution of this biochemical mediator.
-See also: Serotonin Hydrochloride (active moiety of); Serotonin; tryptophan (component of); Acetylcholine Chloride; Histamine; Serotonin (component of) ...
-View More ... |
+Serotonin is a primary amine compound, a 5-hydroxy derivative of tryptophan.
+It is a metabolite in both humans and mice, and also a neurotransmitter.
+It is a monoamine messenger, belonging to the primary amine class, and is also a member of the phenolic, hydroxyindole, and tryptophan classes.
+Its function is related to tryptophan.
+It is the conjugate base of serotonin (1+).
+It is used for temporary relief of tension, anxiety, mood swings, joint pain, weakness, drowsiness, itching, and lethargy.
+It is not FDA-evaluated and is classified as a homeopathic product.
+Serotonin has been reported in Mamestra brassicae, Bufo gargarizans, and other organisms with relevant data.
+It is a biochemical messenger and regulator synthesized from the essential amino acid L-tryptophan.
+In humans, serotonin is primarily found in the central nervous system, gastrointestinal tract, and platelets.
+Serotonin mediates many important physiological functions, including neurotransmission, gastrointestinal motility, hemostasis, and cardiovascular integrity.
+Multiple receptor families (serotonin receptors) explain the wide range of physiological functions and distribution of this biochemical mediator.

-Molecular Formula |
+| Molecular Formula |

 C10H13CLN2O